daireto/sqlactive/docs/api/active-record-mixin.md

 ) -> Self
 ```

-> Fetches a row by primary key or raises an exception if no result is found.
+> Fetches a row by primary key or raises a `sqlalchemy.exc.NoResultFound` exception
+> if no result is found.

+> If multiple results are found, it will raise a `sqlalchemy.exc.MultipleResultsFound`
+> exception.

 > **Parameters**

 > - `pk`: Primary key value.
+It can also be a dict of composite primary key values.
 > - `join`: Paths to join eager load.
 > **IMPORTANT** See the docs of [`join`](#join) method for details.
 > - `subquery`: Paths to subquery eager load.